-1. In many instances, students are multiple years behind grade level when entering our school.
+- In many instances, students are multiple years behind grade level when entering our school.
 Many of our students come to us after trying their traditional district and seeing that it hasn't worked for them.
-We get

-- 2. Parental involvement in an e-school is crucial to their development.
+We get many new students enrolling throughout the year with failing grades, or a lack of grades from their previous school.
+Specific to kindergarten the school is unaware of previous pre-school experience to determine their readiness for kindergarten. - 2.
+Through thorough analysis of curriculum, we realize that our curriculum is not as aligned as it should be to the state standards.
+This has left significant gaps in instruction that are pertinent to the early literacy acquisition for students. - 3.
+Parental involvement in an e-school is crucial to their development.
 Especially at the K-5 level, we must have parents intimately involved every day in their schooling.
 Many times, students come from broken homes and/or have life circumstances that contributes to less, to no, involvement in the child's educational program.
-We let all families know, during the enrollment process and through ongoing outreach and communications, that being in an E-School, their involvement is crucial to their student's development and success. - 3.
+We let all families know, during the enrollment process and through ongoing outreach and communications, that being in an E-School, their involvement is crucial to their student's development and success. - 4.
 Students are expected to engage in synchronous and asynchronous learning opportunities each day; however, the synchronous opportunities are also recorded for students and therefore not mandatory to attend at the scheduled time.
-While we recognize the value in the synchronous sessions and extra support and intervention sessions and believe that student attendance at these sessions is paramount to their success, it is not a non-negotiable requirement that they attend live at the scheduled time. - 4.
+While we recognize the value in the synchronous sessions and extra support and intervention sessions and believe that student attendance at these sessions is paramount to their success, it is not a non-negotiable requirement that they attend live at the scheduled time.
+This negatively impacts engagement and the school efforts need to be more strategic to address engagement gaps immediately.
+Early intervention on the school side is paramount to remedy engagement issues. - 5.
 In the elementary grades, especially, K-3, some parents/guardians are providing too much support for their students.
 Teachers, advisors and administrators continually reiterate our educational expectations and have encouraged them to not provide help, especially on reading diagnostic tests, such as DIBELS, so that we know where the student is educationally and can provide a plan, interventions and support to grow each child.

-Section 4: Literacy Mission and VISION STATEMENT(s)
+SECTION 4: LITERACY MISSION AND VISION STATEMENT(S)